davidmarquis/vagrant-puppet/README.md

 The configuration bundled in this sample setup will install and configure a base MySQL server on your Vagrant virtual machine.
 This is here for demonstration purposes only; you will obviously change this to whatever your needs are.

+As with any great things in life, please enjoy responsibly!

 ## How to use?

 ### Dependencies